hugogirard/durableFunctionFormRecognizer/README.md

 Here’s more details for the different parts of this architecture.

-1 - The seeder sends X documents with the tag status with the value unprocessed to the container document in Azure Storage.
+1 - The seeder sends X documents tagged as status=unprocessed to a container named document in Azure Storage.

 2a - The train model function gets a SAS from the model container.